specify/sp6-stats/README.md

 ## `Public`
 The `public` directory is meant to be served at `specify6-prod.nhm.ku.edu`.
-The only configuration it requires is the set up of the database configuration.
-See the section below for that.

 ## Database connection
 There are identical PHP files `public/components/mysql.php` and `private/components/mysql.php`.